 We optimize our production processes to minimize waste generation.
 At Repsol, we manage waste throughout the entire lyfe cycle of our processes by encouraging reusing and recycling.
 Also, we internally recover third-party waste as alternative raw materials to manufacture our products in our more sustainable way.

-This new production and consumption model encourages the use of waste as new resources, promoting in this way a sustainable development over time as opposed to the linear economy´s traditional models based on the processes of extracting, manufacturing and disposing.
+This new production and consumption model encourages the use of waste as new resources, which promotes sustainable development over time as opposed to the linear economy's traditional models based on the processes of extraction, manufacture, and disposal.

-We apply the circular economy principles throughout the entire life cycle of our operations, and in all the countries in which we operate.
+We apply the circular economy principles throughout the entire life cycle of our operations and in all the countries where we operate.
 We currently have more than 230 circular projects.

 Our management tools

 At Repsol, we actively manage waste according to the waste hierarchy principles: we give priority to prevention, followed by minimisation, we prioritise reuse and recycling and, where this is not possible, we try to recover or send it for disposal as the last possible option.

 In addition, we regularly draw up a detailed waste inventory which, together with the associated indicators, helps us to measure our performance, analyse areas for improvement, and propose specific actions focused on complying with the waste hierarchy and minimising the impact of waste on the environment.
 We also share experiences and lessons learned among our industrial sites to ensure that best available management practices are always used.

 The project consists in the recovery of waste from the floor of the vinyl acetate distillation column from which we recover isododecane and vinyl acetate, which are then put through a purification process and reincorporated into the EVA/LDPE plant as raw materials.
 The regenerated isododecane makes up approximately 50% of the complex's total consumption and the recovered vinyl acetate 0.3%.

 This project, which has just completed the certification process, boosts the circular economy and reduces the consumption of virgin raw materials and our carbon footprint.